 Let’s shift to real estate.
 Based on what you’ve seen, is the market more focused on buying homes, or is land in higher demand?

-Currently, land seems to be the primary attraction for buyers.
-People are coming with visions of building their dream homes, guesthouses, or rental properties, and land offers them the flexibility to make these dreams a reality.
-While some existing homes have sold recently, many were initially constructed by buyers who purchased the land years ago.
-There is also a growing trend of small-scale developments featuring just a few units with shared pools or patios, which is an exciting new addition to the town.
+Traditionally, land has been the primary attraction for buyers.
+People come with visions of building their dream homes, guesthouses, or rental properties, and land offers that flexibility.
+But that’s shifting.
+In recent years, more modern turnkey homes have come onto the market, homes with the clean lines, quality craftsmanship, and indoor-outdoor integration that international buyers are looking for.
+So today buyers genuinely have options: build from the ground up or move into something already done well.
+There’s also a growing trend of small-scale developments, typically clusters of just a few units with shared pools or patios, which is an exciting new addition to the town.

 What to Know About the Short-Term Rental Market in La Ventana